hsgser/hsgser.github.io/_news/announcement_13.md

 inline: true
 ---

-Our paper *A Black‑Box Approach to Uncertainty Quantification in LLMs: Overcoming the Limits of Semantic Entropy* is accepted to ACL Findings 2025.
+Our paper *Beyond Semantic Entropy: Boosting LLM Uncertainty Quantification with Pairwise Semantic Similarity* is accepted to ACL Findings 2025.